A solution space for a system of null-state partial differential equations 1: Abstract

 \section{Abstract}

-In this first of four articles, we study a homogeneous system of $2N+3$ linear partial differential equations (PDEs) in $2N$ variables that arises in conformal field theory (CFT) and multiple Schramm-L\"owner evolution (SLE$_\kappa$).
+This article is the first of four that completely and rigorously characterize a solution space $\mathcal{S}_N$ for a homogeneous system of $2N+3$ linear partial differential equations (PDEs) in $2N$ variables that arises in conformal field theory (CFT) and multiple Schramm-L\"owner evolution (SLE$_\kappa$).
 In CFT, these are null-state equations and conformal Ward identities.
-They govern partition functions for the continuum limit of a statistical cluster or loop model, such as percolation, or more generally the Potts models and O$(n)$ models, at the statistical mechanical critical point.
+They govern partition functions for the continuum limit of a statistical cluster or loop-gas model, such as percolation, or more generally the Potts models and O$(n)$ models, at the statistical mechanical critical point.
 (SLE$_\kappa$ partition functions also satisfy these equations.)
 For such a lattice model in a polygon $\mathcal{P}$ with its $2N$ sides exhibiting a free/fixed side-alternating boundary condition $\vartheta$, this partition function is proportional to the CFT correlation function

 where the $w_i$ are the vertices of $\mathcal{P}$ and where $\psi_1^c$ is a one-leg corner operator.
 (Partition functions for ``crossing events" in which clusters join the fixed sides of $\mathcal{P}$ in some specified connectivity are linear combinations of such correlation functions.)
 When conformally mapped onto the upper half-plane, methods of CFT show that this correlation function satisfies the system of PDEs that we consider.